RaviDesai9673/RaviDesai9673/README.md

 # Sotware-Testing-Manual-Automation
 This is a mini project of checking the Register and Login Functionalities of a demo E-commerce website: https://demo.nopcommerce.com/

-This project also has an Automation Selenium-Python code which automates the user experience of registering an account and then searching, comparing and buying products followed by making payment.
+This project also has an Automation Selenium-Python code which automates the functionality of registering an account and then searching, comparing and buying products followed by making payment.

 *************************************************************************************************************************************************************